GuoliangLi-HZAU/BatMeth2/README.md

 BUILDING INDEX
 -------

-a) Have a fasta-formatted file ready
+a) Have a fasta-formatted reference file ready

 b) Type "`BatMeth2 build_index GENOME.fa`" to make the neccessary pairing data-structure based on FM-index.

-c) Run "`BatMeth2`" to see the details.
+c) Run "`BatMeth2`" to see information on usage.

 USAGE of BatMeth2
 ------